Rectangular QAM Demodulator Baseband

 Dependencies

-To enable this parameter, set the Normalisation method parameter to `Peak Power'.
+To enable this parameter, set the Normalization method parameter to Peak Power

 Phase offset (rad) — rotation of the signal constellation